mfjohnson/ExData_Plotting1/README.md

 ## Running the submitted Assignment
 To run the submitted assignment execute the R script 'RunAll.R'.
-This script loads the data and then calls each of the sub Plot creation scripts to create each of the submitted png files.
-To run one of the plots separately, just uncomment the '#source("LoadProjectData.R")' instruction at the top of the desired plot file.
+This script calls each of the Plot[1-4].R scripts.

 The submitted project source files include:
 - RunAll.R - The master execution script which calls the data loader and each of the plot creation subscripts.